hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/hb/scenarios/__init__.md

 3. **Add more tests:**  Write tests for all the other functions and methods in the modules, covering valid and invalid inputs, edge cases, and different possible outputs.

 Remember to adapt these tests based on the actual function logic and the structure of your code.
-This improved example is far more comprehensive and demonstrates best practices for writing robust `pytest` tests.
+This improved example is far more comprehensive and demonStartes best practices for writing robust `pytest` tests.
 Remember to address potential real-world issues, such as network calls or database interactions (if you are dealing with these), using suitable mocking mechanisms.